CumulusDS/github-vulnerable-repos/README.md

 The application reports on any repositories that have an open vulnerability alert or have alerting disabled.
 The report shows the age of each alert.
 Archived repos are not reported.

-You can enable vulnerability alerts across your organization on the [Configure security and analysis features] page.
+You can enable vulnerability alerts across your organization on the "Configure security and analysis features" page.

 [GitHub personal access token]: https://github.com/settings/tokens
-[Configure security and analysis features]: https://github.com/organizations/CumulusDS/settings/security_analysis
+[create an access token]: https://github.com/settings/tokens/new

 # Development